Schofield's Flowers: Connection with organized crime

-After O’Banion’s death, Schofield's Flowers lived on, with Bugs Moran taking over the North State Street Gang, along with Hymie Weiss, better known as "Hymie the Pol Weise."
+After O'Banion's death, Schofield's Flowers lived on, with Bugs Moran taking over the North State Street Gang, along with Hymie Weiss, better known as "Hymie the Pole Weiss."

 Later years and closure

-After Prohibition, like the whole country, Schofield's Flowers experienced financial hardship during the Great Depression, (1929–39), the deepest and longest-lasting economic downturn in the history of the Western industrialized world.
+After Prohibition, like the whole country, Schofield's Flowers experienced financial hardship during the Great Depression, (1929–39).

 At one time, "Big Bill" owned a foursquare block of land from Superior to Chicago Avenue and State Street to Dearborn Avenue.
 "Big Bill" lost everything but his flower shop, later renting from a Jewish family, one of his top clients who helped him through hard times.
 He made the papers again in the late 1960s when "Big Bill’s" son, Stephen Eugene Schofield, was arrested and eventually charged with gambling, "Scof", as he was known to friends, was sentenced to one year at Sandstone Federal Penitentiary by Judge Julius Hoffman.
 Hoffman refused to honor a plea bargain, instead opting to make an example of the case.
 He painted the Schofield Family as willing participants in organized crime since the 1920s, pointing to its association with O’Banion and the North State Street Gang as proof.

 Schofield, Sr.’s wife Gwen took over the flower shop while she continued to raise their two children, Steven (Scof, Jr.) and Sandra.